-Cumbersome returns & exchanges are at the root of inefficiency and lost revenue for many Shopify retailers-- especially in the fashion & apparel vertical.
+Cumbersome returns & exchanges are at the root of inefficiency and lost revenue for many Shopify retailers, regardless of product assortment.

 Unlike a prepaid return label, an automated Shopify returns management solution bridges the gap between shopper convenience, operational efficiency, and valuable insights about your returns, customers, and products.